Functional Freeze Symptoms & Treatment: How Somatic Therapy Helps You Unfreeze

 Functional freeze keeps your body in survival mode, even when your life looks fine on the outside.
 Somatic therapy helps you get unstuck.

-Cheryl Groskopf, LMFT, LPCC
+Written and clinically reviewed by Cheryl Groskopf, LMFT, LPCC

 Woman staring out a window, symbolizing functional freeze and emotional shutdown in trauma